shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 ..
 NOTE:: The HDMI cable should be connected to the Raspberry Pi 3 before booting.

-The initial user ID is ``turtlebot`` and the password is ``turtlebot``.
-The user ID and the password is configurable after the login is succeeded.
+Initialized user ID and password are ``turtlebot``.
+The user ID and the password is configurable after login.

 .. image:: _static/software/login.png
    :width: 600px